mrcaron/SmarterThan/README.md

   * add hover support (won't work on mobile)
   * underline current selection?
   * also need to separate the categories in a more readable way

+* Add support for arrow key (and swipe) navigation of categories
+* Add category display on the question board so you always know what category you're in
+* Add question id # to question board so you know what question you're on